WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

    `knownSections` says not to process other sections, add those sections' names to `ignoredSections`.

+   Note: The `ignoredSections` enables sections that supercede other sections to be introduced in the future.
+Implementations that don't implement any such sections are free to omit the relevant steps.

 1. Let `metadata` be an empty map ({{INFRA}}).

 1. For each `"name"`/\[`offset`, `length`] triple in `sectionOffsets`: